When to complete a T4 slip

 - the remuneration was more than $500.

-You have to report income on a T4 slip for the year during which it was paid, regardless of when the services are performed or rendered, or if the employee is deceased.
-For example, if a pay cheque dated in January 2015 covers income earned in the last days of December 2014, that income must be reported on the T4 slip for the year that starts in January, since that is the year it was paid.
+You have to report income on a T4 slip for the year during which it was paid, regardless of when the services are done or performed, or if the employee is deceased.
+For example, if you pay your employee in January 2016 for income they earned in December 2015, you will have to report that income on their T4 slip for 2016 since that is the year it was paid.

 If you provide employees with taxable group term life insurance benefits, you always have to prepare T4 slips, even if the total of all remuneration paid in the calendar year is $500 or less.